 There is no evidence to suggest that having counselling will help treat or cure your cancer.
 Nor is there any convincing evidence that it will help prolong your life.

-But there is a lot of evidence that counselling can help you to cope better with the many difficulties you face, during and after your cancer diagnosis and treatment.
+But there is a lot of evidence that counselling can help you to cope better with the many difficulties.
+This includes during and after your cancer diagnosis and treatment.
 It can help reduce the stress you face and improve your quality of life.

 Your doctors and nurses

-Although some doctors and nurses may provide their patients with emotional and psychological support, many don’t feel comfortable doing this.
+Many doctors and nurses may provide their patients with emotional and psychological support.
+But, others don’t feel comfortable doing this.

 Their main focus is on treating and curing your cancer.
 Of course, if you have cancer, this is very important.
 But many people are also worried about how they can cope with their illness and how it will disrupt their everyday life.

 Because of this, some cancer units now have a counsellor or psychotherapist as part of their team.

 How counselling helps with treatment

 We know from research that counselling can help some people overcome the depression and anxiety that cancer can cause.